Basics of the Medicare Advantage Plan

 This can be a more flexible option for many people because you can tailor your coverage to your exact needs and budgets.

 This article gave you a brief primer on Medicare Advantage and how it works, but it may not answer all the questions you have.
-Here are a list of the most common questions we receive around Medicare Advantage plans.
+Here is a list of the most common questions we receive about Medicare Advantage plans.

 Is Original Medicare better than an Advantage Plan?